Briggs Farm Blues Festival in Nescopeck rescheduled for July 2021 due to coronavirus pandemic

-The festival intends to host the same nationally and internationally acclaimed lineup scheduled for 2020, including headliners such as Ana Popovic, The Campbell Brothers, Victor Wainwright, and Mac Arnold.
+The festival intends to host the same nationally and internationally acclaimed lineup scheduled for 2020, including headliners like Ana Popovic, The Campbell Brothers, Victor Wainwright, and Mac Arnold.

 The decision to reschedule was not taken lightly.
 As founder Richard Briggs said, “People come here year after year.
 They plan their summers around it.”

 The Briggs family and festival team watched the situation closely for months and decided to reschedule after not seeing the progress in conditions that would have facilitated a safe and comfortable festival experience for their audience.
 In previous years, it has drawn 10,000+ people.

 While disappointed to not be gathering in person this July, the Briggs team will be putting their efforts towards a big celebration of life, friendship, and the blues for 2021.
 Work will continue on the construction of a new, larger main stage, updated camping areas, and a redesigned layout to accommodate more food and arts vendors.